aviously25/ai-time-tracker/README.md

 ### Platform-Specific Notes

 **macOS**
-- Grant accessibility permissions in System Preferences > Security & Privacy
-- The app may need to be added to the accessibility list
+- No additional permissions required
+- Uses native AppleScript for window tracking
+- No screen recording permissions needed

 **Windows**
-- No additional setup required
-- App runs with standard user permissions
+- Not supported in this version

 **Linux**
-- May require `xdotool` or similar for window tracking
-- Check distribution-specific requirements
+- Not supported in this version

 ## License